resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 -- *Slide End* --

->
-> She knows that she has to issue this set of commands again - this time on the instance.

 ## The Terminal

 -- *Slide* --

-**Your free PC on the cloud has no keyboard, monitor or mouse.
-Do you have any hope of installing or removing software on it?**
+**Anna's free PC on the cloud has no keyboard, monitor or mouse.
+Do she have any hope of installing or removing software on it?**

 * <span style="color:red">&#9632;</span> = No, doom and gloom!